 The last month has forced me to live a life I never would have imagined I would.
 I’m finding myself thinking and feeling things I never imagined I would ever need to.
 One of the strangest things I find, is how sensitive I’ve become.
 I’m sensitive over the tiniest things.
 Things people don’t even notice.
 Things I didn’t notice before, but now, I can’t help but notice.

 Now, I can’t help but shift uncomfortably every time a stranger or even a friend or acquaintance asks me how much she weighs or how old she is.
 She’s tiny.
 I know this.
+Her skin does not look good.
 I’m not blind.
+Although this revitol skin tag remover on Webmediaeu.com have helped us, If you want to bring your skin back to looking young check out RENU Advanced.
 I don’t need eighty perfect strangers to point this out to me or interrogate me about how well she does or doesn’t eat.
 But I really don’t like being asked the weight question.
 I also don’ t want to explain what exactly is wrong with her to everyone who happens to ask.
 I also don’t like the shock and almost accusatory looks I get when I do answer the question.
 I also don’t like people who keep pressing for answers after I’ve already made it pretty clear I don’t want to talk about.
 My child is fed well and taken care of well.
 I don’t owe any one an explanation, and I’d really appreciate it if people stopped pressuring me and making me feel as if I do.

 Maybe I’ve gotten mean since everything with Ava has happened.
 I feel like I have.
 I’m less tolerant of people now.
 I have a hard time caring about trivial “problems.”
 I’m really lacking in the empathy department.
 Your boyfriend dumped you?
 I’ll trade you.
 You’re broke?
 I’ll trade you.
 Your boss is a jerk?
 I’ll trade you.
 It all seems so stupid now.